+/HEADING:/

 Where have all the frockcoats gone?

+/INTRO:/

+Claire Wilcox writes about the challenges of finding enough examples of time-typical menswear while curating a major exhibition about menswear at the Victoria and Albert Museum in London.
+Despite the ubiquity of the frockcoat, worn by men at every level of society throughout much of the nineteenth century – only a handful of examples were to be found.

+/QUOTES/

+“Eighteenth century embroidered court suits and silk waistcoats abounded, saved for posterity because of the beauty of their textile, and the post 1950 menswear collections were respectable, but in-between, the pickings were thin.”

+“The low status bestowed on menswear meant that chances to save examples that had survived the trade in second-hand clothing and the ravages of London’s Old Clothes Exchange (and theatrical re-use) were often then lost to the second wave of vintage in the 1960s.”

 Reflections on curating Fashioning Masculinities: The Art of Menswear (V&A, 19 March – 6 November 2022).

+/body text:/

 After three decades preoccupied by the fantasies and fabrications of haute couture, but always with an eye to the closets containing the menswear, I had a growing sense that the subject needed to be outed.
-Hanging onto the tailcoats of those who were already dedicated to the discipline, the Fashioning Masculinities team began to sift through the V&A’s archive in preparation for the museum’s first major exhibition on the art of menswear.
+In September 2018, hanging onto the tailcoats of those who were already dedicated to the discipline, the Fashioning Masculinities team began to sift through the V&A’s archive in preparation for the museum’s first major exhibition on the art of menswear.
 I was used to reading dresses in profile, the fabric of the skirts filling the lower half of the racks with volume and fabric but with men’s clothing this was inverted: the bulk was in the top half (tailored jackets often contain padding and stiffeners), with the trousers invariably looped over the same hanger to save space.
 Compressed into their Tyvek sheaths, the suits gave no indication of how they would look on display, and each one had to be tried on a mannequin.

 Hefting fibreglass legs into trousers as Covid-19 emptied the museum’s galleries and a lockdown loomed, I wondered how we would complete the task in time and what we would do about the lack of early tailoring.
 Eighteenth century embroidered court suits and silk waistcoats abounded, saved for posterity because of the beauty of their textile, and the post 1950 menswear collections were respectable, but in-between, the pickings were thin.